 Neither a restaurant, nor a diner, nor a coffee shop, nor a proper bar.
 Kafana is in a class by itself.

 Except for alcohol and coffee, you never know what you’ll be able to order.
+You don’t necessarily want to try their homemade ajvar (ajver), but other treasures await.
 Often you’ll find treasures like veal stew (soup) even your grandmother wouldn’t be ashamed to serve.
 These stews are full of flavor.

 I thought if anything the stew would go easy on my teeth.
 (And warm me up as the day was cold.)
 But it did much more.
 It brought back memories of comfort that food brought to me at crucial junctures.
 And I don’t mean those times I used it as an emotional crutch as we occasionally tend to do.